 7. Include clean protein.

 Adding a scoop of chocolate or vanilla whey protein can give your juice a delicious flavor with an optimally absorbable protein source.

 8. Add healthy fats.

 Fruits and vegetables contain fat-soluble nutrients that your body absorbs better with dietary fat.
-Bowden recommends adding add two tablespoons of omega-3–rich fish oil to juice.
+Researchers recommend adding add 1/2 teaspoon of omega-3–rich fish oil to juice.
 As a bonus, those fatty acids will lower the juice’s sugar impact.

 9. Put it all in.

 “If your juicer can handle it — most can — throw the whole, unpeeled fruit in,” says Bowden.
 “There are hundreds of valuable phytochemicals in the peels of foods like lemons, limes, oranges, and kiwifruits.”